mentalisttraceur/python-raise/README.rst

 versions and probably on even earlier versions.)

-For implementations of Python that do not support raising with a custom traceback, a "no traceback" variant can be installed separately.
+For implementations of Python that do not support raising with a custom traceback, a "no traceback" variant can be installed manually.

 Advanced/Manual Installation